intel/stacks/hpcrs/README.md

    `cd ./stacks/hpcrs`

-3. Use the `make` to build the MeRS container image.
+3. Use the `make` to build the HPCRS container image.
 The `make` target will run the appropriate `docker build` command.

-   `make icc`
+   `make build`

 ## Use the HPCRS container image